unibeck/retro_state/README.md

 while debugging associated components.

 This project also provides components to _create_ states that can occur in the past.
 Currently, only [historic_template](#Historic Template Component) is implemented, though it is quite flexible.
-However, you can use the `historic_template` component as an example to build your own component.
+Devs can use the `historic_template` component as an example to build your own component.

 ## Base HA Component Integrations